An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems: Supplementary Methodology and Experimental Details

+\colorb{At first, we provide the runtime breakdown during testing phrase in Table~\ref{tab:combined_runtime}.
+These results, as noted in Lines 350–351, measure the combined runtime for Problem Description and Solution Derivation over 1,000 test instances using the already generated codes.}

+\colorb{A detailed runtime breakdown of solver generation phase for the three subtasks: Problem Description, Code Generation, and Solution Derivation, across eight representative VRP variants, are shown in Table~\ref{tab:combined_runtime}.
+These results reflect the time required to generate executable solver code and obtain a feasible solution for a single instance, where the generated code can be reused in the same VRP variant.
+As shown in Table~\ref{tab:combined_runtime}, the code can be generated within approximately 30 minutes, which is notably shorter than the time typically required for human expert design, highlighting the model’s strong efficiency in producing high-quality, executable, and feasible solver code within a short time.}

+\colorb{In the Figure.~\ref{fig:gap_vs_T}, we explore the trade-off between solution quality and different number of solution refinement iterations.}

-\subsection{Comparison on 48 Standard Benchmark}
+\subsection{\colorb{Comparison on 48 Standard Benchmark}}

-The results of the additional 32 standard VRP variants are presented in Table~\ref{Tab:additional}, derived from 1,000 instances with 100 nodes each.
-AFL achieves results within 3\% of the SOTA baseline HGS-PyVRP in most problem settings.
+\colorb{The results of the all 48 standard VRP variants are presented in Table~\ref{Tab:additional_48}, derived from 1,000 instances with 100 nodes each.
+AFL achieves results within 3\% of the SOTA baseline HGS-PyVRP in most problem settings.}